 FOTO (Friends on the Outside)

-Members meet every Thursday 7 pm at the Regina Inn to offer friendship and support, hope and encouragement to inmates and former inmates, their families and friends.
+Members meet every Thursday at 6:30 p.m. for support, hope and encouragement to inmates and former inmates, their families and friends at Western Pizza, 346 University Park Drive.
+Join us for coffee, conversation and laughter.